koalalorenzo/blog/content/posts/202003-immutable-infrastructure-vault.md

 possible to explore a feature that will
 [automatically unseal by using AWS KMS](https://learn.hashicorp.com/vault/operations/ops-autounseal-aws-kms) (or similar on GPC / Azure) Due to time constraints I am not exploring this feature that is required for autoscaling.
-In anycase if this was a simpler project it would have not been a problem.
+In any case if this was a simpler project it would have not been a problem.

 ## The process